majidmazin/homelab/README.md

 # homelab
-A collection of configuration files for my Orange Pi 5 Plus
+A collection of configuration files for my homelab